-the declaration of a dividend.
+Payment can of course be made other than in cash or by cheque.
+There are a number of possibilities.
+To take but one, it might happen for example that a shareholder owes his company money, and that the company thereafter becomes indebted to the shareholder by the declaration of a dividend.
 In such a case the company may elect to effect a set-off, provided of course all of the other requisites for a set-off are present.
 One such requisite is that both debts must be fully due.
-In such a case the shareholder would have no choice because, as was said in Lester Investments (Pty) Ltd v Narshi 1951 (2) SA 464 (C) at 472B-C, set-off operates ipso jure, 99 and it is effective from the date upon which the parties became mutually indebted to each other.
+In such a case the shareholder would have no choice because, as was said in Lester Investments (Pty) Ltd v Narshi 1951 (2) SA 464 (C) at 472B-C, set-off operates ipso jure,120 and it is effective from the date upon which the parties became mutually indebted to each other.
 It would therefore operate without the shareholder's consent, and what is more it would operate immediately upon the declaration of the dividend.
-If the debt owing by the shareholder is recorded in a loan account with the company, then the setoff will be recorded by crediting the taxpayer's loan account in the amount concerned.
+If the debt owing by the shareholder is recorded in a loan account with the company, then the set-off will be recorded by crediting the taxpayer's loan account in the amount concerned.

-It is important to emphasise, however, that such crediting is no more than a recording of a pre-existing fact, so that the operation of the set-off will not depend upon the crediting of the loan account.
+It is important to emphasise, however, that such crediting is no more than a recording of a preexisting fact, so that the operation of the set-off will not depend upon the crediting of the loan account.